KollinRT/PythonTextBasedGame/README.md

 │
 ├── graphAlgs.py (The module which contains the graph algorithms │                 which will be
 │
-├── customErrors.py (A module which contains custom errors for │              error handling for certain game-specific issues.)
+└── customErrors.py (A module which contains custom errors for
-│
-│
-└── train_mnist_model.pt (Trains the PyTorch model and saves the trained
-                          parameters as pytorch_model.pt.)
+                     error handling for certain game-specific issues.)

 ```

 <br>